magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget_toggle.md

 ### `baseToggleClass`

-The class used to be toggled on clicked element.
+The class used to toggle on a clicked element.

 **Type**: String